 - Some preliminary research hints that lycopene might make prostate cancer worse

-- Black pepper might interact with beta blockers use to treat high blood pressure and heart disease.
+- Black pepper might interact with beta-blockers used to treat high blood pressure and heart disease.

 Does Prosvent Work?

 The ingredients in Prosvent seem logical.
-Several ingredients contain various studies supporting their use for easing symptoms of enlarged prostate such as frequent bathroom trips at night and reduced urine flow.
-Whether the unique blend of ingredients in Prosvent work better than pumpkin seeds, saw palmetto and pygeum is hard to say.
+Several ingredients are backed up by studies supporting their use for easing symptoms of an enlarged prostate such as frequent bathroom trips at night and reduced urine flow.
+Whether the unique blend of ingredients in Prosvent works better than pumpkin seeds saw palmetto and pygeum is hard to say.